 Someecards Logo

-"AITA For "ruining" my kid's life after she ruined a dress?"
+"AITA for 'ruining' my kid's life after she ruined a dress?"

-Ex(31) and I(m32) had Claire, (F16) way too young.
+Ex (31) and I (m32) had Claire, (F16) way too young.
 We're friendly co-parents.
 One big rule we share is if our daughter breaks something, she pays for it.
 Now, sis (27) and I are the only grandkids.
 Aunt never married.
 Instead, she worked with Gma and Gpa at their seamstry store, and took it over when they retired.

 Sis's girlfriend (29) proposed last year.
 Gpa offered to make FSIL a custom suit, which she was over the moon about.
 Gma had me ask Sis what her dream dress was and record the convo.

 Sis, thinking it was just between us, told me in great detail what her dream dress was, though said it was way too expensive, so she would get something much cheaper.
+Well, a few months later Gma surprised Sis with her dream wedding dress.
+It fit perfectly and everyone cried.

 Sadly, Gma recently passed away, which hit us all hard.
 Sis was devistated, but decided that the dress meant Gma would still be there with us at the wedding.

 The issue comes in with Claire.
 She's very large, much larger then Sis.
 Three days ago, we decided to go visit Sis and see how she was doing.
 It was great, but then Claire asked if she could try on the dress.
 Sis politely said no. Claire made a face, but dropped it.
+Later, we decided to go grab dinner.
+Sis and I went to pick up our orders, but Claire decided to stay and play with Sis's dog.

 We got back, and the dress was destroyed.
 Claire had apparently tried to get it on, popping some seams, and got stuck.
 Instead of waiting for help, she cut her way out.
 The dress was hacked to bits.

-Sis was devistated and asked us to leave.
+Sis was devastated and asked us to leave.
 I grounded Claire, and called Aunt with some pictures, asking if it could be saved.
 She said there was no. She said she'd make a new one, but it wasnt the same.

 Then she dropped the bomb on me - Gma had hand sewed most of the dress, used super expensive fabric, and put almost 500 hours in making that dress, since it was the only family wedding we'd have.
 In total, the dress cost 12,000 dollars, give or take.

+Claire has about 15,000 saved from various jobs, as well as winning writing competitions.
+This was supposed to help her in college.
 I took her to the bank and set in motion transferring all the funds, since as her parent I still have control over it. $12k to Aunt to pay for the new dress. $3k to my sister's wedding, as an emotional distress tax.

-I explained exactly why this was happening to Claire, but she sobbed the entire time, asking what was she supposed to do for college and saying it wasnt her fault.
+I explained exactly why this was happening to Claire, but she sobbed the entire time, asking what was she supposed to do for college and saying it wasn't her fault.
 I told her she could get a job if she didnt get a scholarship, and it was her fault for trying on the dress after she'd been told no, and for not waiting until we got back.

-Claire told my ex, and while she agreed Claire was in the wrong after the full story, said I shouldnt have "ruined her future" for a "free" dress.
+A few popped seams could have been fixed.
+Hacking the dress to pieces couldn't.
+Claire told my ex, and while she agreed Claire was in the wrong after the full story, said I shouldn't have "ruined her future" for a "free" dress.
 I reminded her of our rule, and she still thinks I'm wrong.
-So, am I the asshole here?
+So, am I the a^%&*le here?

 conch writes: